 The two women subsequently sign a contract, and Sofía tells Nacho that she has to go to London for six months.
 In reality, Beatriz relocates her to her country house.
 However.
 The longer time Sofía spends in that house, the more she realizes that she has been kept like a prisoner.
 This eventually results in a bloody confrontation between her and the older woman.
 As a film, ‘Under Her Control’ explores themes such as immigration, immigrant exploitation, and surrogacy.
-If that has made you wonder whether ‘Under Her Control’ is inspired by actual events, we got you covered.
+If that has made you wonder whether ‘Under Her Control’ is based on a true story, we’ve got you covered.

 No, ‘Under Her Control’ isn’t based on a true story, though like any other great film, elements of truth are embedded into the film’s narrative.
 ‘Under Her Control’ has been developed from a script by Laura Sarmiento, known for her works in projects such as ’14 de abril.
 ‘La República’ and ‘Diablero.’